Alieze-Ali/web-sprint-challenge-advanced-state-management/README.md

 ### Complete components/SmurfList.js
   Connect this component to your smurfs and loading screen state slices.

-  * [ ] Connect the smurfs and loading state values to the SmurfList component.
+  * [-] Connect the smurfs and loading state values to the SmurfList component. (lines 3, 27-31, 35)

-  * [ ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
+  * [-] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list. (lines 20-22)

-  * [ ] Replace the static isLoading variable with the state loading variable.
+  * [-] Replace the static isLoading variable with the state loading variable. (line 15)

 ### Complete components/AddForm.js
   Connect this component to the error state slice, setError and addSmurf actions.
 Complete the form handling code.

-  * [ ] Connect your error state slice, setError and addSmurf actions to the AddForm component.
+  * [-] Connect your error state slice, setError and addSmurf actions to the AddForm component. (lines 2-3, 57-63)

-  * [ ] Replace all instances of the errorMessage static variable with your error message state slice.
+  * [-] Replace all instances of the errorMessage static variable with your error message state slice. (line 27, 54)

-  * [ ] Within the handleSubmit function, replace the static assignment to errorMessage with a call to the setError action.
-Test that an error is displayed when validation code fails.
+  * [?]
+Within the handleSubmit function, replace the static assignment to errorMessage with a call to the setError action.
+Test that an error is displayed when validation code fails. ???
+I dont think this is happening (line 27)

-  * [ ] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summury passed as arguments.
-Test that a smurf is correctly added to when the form is submitted.
+  * [-] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summury passed as arguments.
+Test that a smurf is correctly added to when the form is submitted. (line 29)

 ## Important Notes: